IcookTacos/gopt/README.md

-## 📬  gottp
+## 📬  kvdbstore
 A http server written in go that can be used to persistently store & retrieve key value pairs.
-As of this writing It's using a sqlite3 database as persistent storage.

 ## Contents:
 1. [Configuration](#Configuration)